 - The limited relevance of the case to help settle current case law, or

-- A fair settlement was offered by the employer but was refused by you.
+- A fair settlement was offered by the employer but was refused by you.18

-Rejection of your claim by the agency is not the end, so never despair.
-Your attorney will guide you through the process of filing your complaint with the agency and will continue to represent you through a civil action.
+The agency’s rejection of your discrimination claim is not the end, so never despair.
+We will guide you through the process of filing your complaint with the agency and will continue to represent you in a civil action.

 To establish a “prima facie” or initial case under FEHA, you must show that: